Strong-weak symmetry and quantum modularity of resurgent topological strings on local $\mathbb{P}^2$: Introduction

 The richness of the resurgence of the spectral trace of local $\IP^2$ leads us to investigate further the properties of the generating functions of the weak and strong coupling Stokes constants, which we denote by $f_0$ and $f_\infty$, respectively.
 On the one hand, we prove that $f_0$ and $f_\infty$ and their images under Fricke involution are \emph{holomorphic quantum modular forms} of weight zero for the congruence subgroup $\Gamma_1(3) \subset \mathsf{SL}_2(\IZ)$ (see Theorems~\ref{thm:f0,finf-quantum modular} and~\ref{thm:fricke-quantum modular}).
 Notice that the group $\Gamma_1(3)$ is deeply related to the geometry of the problem since the moduli space parametrizing the complex structures of the mirror of local $\IP^2$ is the compactification of the quotient $\IH/\Gamma_1(3)$, where $\IH$ denotes the upper half of the complex plane.
-Moreover, the generating functions of Gromov--Witten invariants of local $\IP^2$ are known to be quasi modular forms for $\Gamma_1(3)$~\cite{ABK,CI,Bousseau20}.
+Moreover, the generating functions of Gromov--Witten invariants of local $\IP^2$ are known to be quasi-modular forms for $\Gamma_1(3)$~\cite{ABK,CI,Bousseau20}.
 On the other hand, we study the summability properties of the asymptotic expansions of $f_0$ and $f_\infty$, which are explicitly governed by the perturbative series of the logarithm of the spectral trace in the two regimes in $\hbar$.
-We prove that the asymptotic expansion of $f_0$ is resummable and specifically reconstructs the generating function by means of the \emph{median resummation} (see Theorem~\ref{thm:median-sum-Sinf}).
-A similar result is only conjectured for $f_\infty$ (see Conjecture~\ref{conj:median-sum-S0}) on the basis of numerical evidence.
+We prove that the asymptotic expansion of $f_0$ is resummable and precisely reconstructs the generating function through the \emph{median resummation} (see Theorem~\ref{thm:median-sum-Sinf}).
+A similar result is only conjectured for $f_\infty$ (see Conjecture~\ref{conj:median-sum-S0}) and supported by numerical evidence.

-In the companion paper~\cite{FR1maths}, we lift the paramount features of the spectral trace of local $\IP^2$ to a generic paradigm of \emph{modular resurgence}, which revolves around the functional equations satisfied by the resurgent $L$-functions.
+In the companion paper~\cite{FR1maths}, we lift the paramount features of the spectral trace of local $\IP^2$ to a generic paradigm of \emph{modular resurgence}, which revolves around the functional equation satisfied by the resurgent $L$-functions.
 This leads us to present and discuss new perspectives on the resurgence of divergent formal power series and quantum modularity and to introduce the notion of a \emph{modular resurgent structure}.